Home

 Humidity

-The daily average humidity is around 75%, although the summer time high can be up to 90%.
+The daily average humidity is around 75%, although summer highs can reach up to 90%.

 Houston Home & Building Data